 "Yula and Ramo think that the Space Patrolmen have been abandoned in deep space so they travel to Terra to unlease their androids to capture the central world of the United Planets.
 In a final attempt to perserve the United Planets, Buzz Corry and Cadet Happy come back to Terra to confront Ramo and Yula."

-On this day in 1955, Tom Corbett, Space Cadet aired "A Mighty Mite."
+On this day in 1955 (in the U.S.), Tom Corbett, Space Cadet aired "A Mighty Mite."
+Officially, this served as the seventh episode in the program's fourth season.
 According to our friends at IMDB.com, here's that adventure's plot summary:

 "T.J. is constantly teased about his diminutive stature - that is until the Polaris springs a deadly fuel link and only a man T.J.'s size can affect the repairs to save the ship and its crew."